Carbon sequestration: Direct deep-sea carbon dioxide injection

 It was once suggested that CO_{2} could be stored in the oceans by direct injection into the deep ocean and storing it there for some centuries.
 At the time, this proposal was called "ocean storage" but more precisely it was known as "direct deep-sea carbon dioxide injection".
 However, the interest in this avenue of carbon storage has much reduced since about 2001 because of concerns about the unknown impacts on marine life, high costs and concerns about its stability or permanence.
 The "IPCC Special Report on Carbon Dioxide Capture and Storage" in 2005 did include this technology as an option.
 However, the IPCC Fifth Assessment Report in 2014 no longer mentioned the term "ocean storage" in its report on climate change mitigation methods.
 The 2022 IPCC Sixth Assessment Report does not mention "ocean storage" in its "Carbon Dioxide Removal taxonomy".

 Costs

 Cost of carbon sequestration (not including capture and transport) varies but is below US$10 per tonne in some cases where onshore storage is available.
 For example Carbfix cost is around US$25 per tonne of CO_{2}.
 A 2020 report estimated sequestration in forests (so including capture) at US$35 for small quantities to US$280 per tonne for 10% of the total required to keep to 1.5 C warming.
 But there is risk of forest fires releasing the carbon.
+Research indicates that offsetting the total carbon reserves of the 200 largest fossil fuel companies is estimated to cost between 11% and 701% of global GDP, depending on the market price of carbon.